dreedyman/mstc-cloud-worker/README.md

 * `helmInstall`
 * `helmUninstall`

-Running `gradle

 If you want to install/unistall separately run the following:

 `helm (un)install mstc-cloud-worker charts/mstc-cloud-worker`

-Once you have deployed the project, you can get a view of whats running by looking at:
+Once you have deployed the project, you can get a view of whats running by either running:

 `kubectl get all -n mstc-dev`

+or

+`gw list`

 ```
 NNAME                                     READY   STATUS    RESTARTS   AGE